-MARTA legally defeased all the outstanding Series 2007A Bonds with available cash on April 25, 2023.
-The Series 2007A bonds are no longer outstanding under the indenture.
-They are secured solely by amounts on deposit in an escrow fund created pursuant to an Escrow Deposit Agreement dated as of April 25, 2023.
-MARTA did a Cash In-substance by using existing cash on hand to pay off higher early rate interest rate bonds for Series 2007A.
-Bond series 2007A has a \$127,260 outstanding debt which was defeased and cash was placed into an escrow account and invested at current higher rates.
+MARTA legally defeased a portion of the outstanding Series 2016B Bonds with available cash on April 19, 2024.
+They are secured solely by amounts on deposit in an escrow fund created pursuant to an Escrow Deposit Agreement dated as of April 19, 2024, between the Authority and the Trustee.
+MARTA did a Cash Defeasance by using existing cash on hand to pay off the higher interest rate debt for Series 2016B.
+Bonds.
+Series 2016B bonds had a par amount of \$242,985 out of which \$128,600 was defeased and \$96,500 was refunded with Series 2024B.
+Cash was placed into an escrow account and invested at higher rates to defease the Series 2016B bonds.

-MARTA issued its Sales Tax Revenue Bonds, Series 2023B in the aggregate principal amount of \$112,505, on May 11, 2023.
-The Authority used a portion of the proceeds of the Series 2023B Bonds for the purpose of financing various capital projects to enhance life safety and to maintain the transit system in a state of good repair and to pay all or a portion of the costs of issuing the Series 2023B Bonds.
-New money tax-exempt bonds (series 2023B) were issued in similar amount and amortized as the defeased Series 2007A bonds.
+MARTA issued its Sales Tax Revenue Green Bonds, Series 2024A in the aggregate principal amount of \$110,515 on May 22, 2024.
+The Authority used a portion of the proceeds of the Series 2024A Bonds for the purpose of financing various capital projects, to enhance life safety, and to maintain the transit system in a state of good repair and paying the costs of issuing the Series 2024A Bonds.